ShoeShark/ShoeShark-contract/README.md

 The ShoeShark-contract consists of the following contracts:

-- IntegralRewards.sol
+- ShoeSharkRewardPoint.sol
 - ShoeSharkToken.sol
 - ShoeSharkNft.sol
 - ShoeSharkNftMarket.sol

 ![Contracts Overview](./doc/image/archDiagram.png)

-## Integral Rewards Contract
+## ShoeShark RewardPoint Contract

 This contract defines the rules and limits for different types of user behavior, such as daily sign-ins, user interactions (likes, comments), and content publishing.